PythonLearningNuerenberg/SpeechyAssistant/VoiceRecognition/Readme.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 1. First try to recognize speech from a wav file or microphone, using SpeechRecognition Library and various APIs.
-For Demo purposes we first using Google Speech Recognition.
-The library can use other services, too!
+For demo purposes we first use Google Speech Recognition.
+The library can integrate other services, too!

 ### Prerequisites